 Each student will be part of a research project led by one of the faculty mentors listed below and will participate in field trips and seminars.
 The full student cohort will also work with each other to integrate their research plans and analysis to develop an interdisciplinary understanding of urban watershed evolution.

-Jay Banner’s laboratory explores the impacts of urbanization on streamwater quality through novel tracers (Christian et al., 2011).
-Using naturally occurring Strontium isotopes in bedrock, soil, water, and tree rings, they investigate the natural and anthropogenic sources of dissolved ions and contaminants to local watersheds.
-By examining growth rate and chemical variations in riparian Bald Cypress tree rings, they assess the timing and extent of influence that both changing climate and failing infrastructure can have on urban aquatic ecosystems.
+Jay Banner’s laboratory explores the impacts of urbanization on stream water quality through novel tracers (Beal et al. 2020).
+Using naturally occurring isotopes in bedrock, soil, water, and tree rings, they investigate the natural and anthropogenic sources of dissolved ions and contaminants to local watersheds due to urbanization.
+By examining growth rate and chemical variations in riparian bald cypress tree rings, they assess the timing and extent of influence that both changing climate and failing infrastructure can have on urban aquatic ecosystems.
 In addition to learning methods for low-contamination field sampling, students may learn methods for clean-room sample preparation and mass spectrometer analysis of water, soil, wood cellulose, and rock.

 Shalene Jha is an associate professor in UT Austin’s Department of Integrative Biology.
 Broadly, the Jha Lab investigates ecological and evolutionary processes from genes to landscapes, to quantify global change impacts on plant-animal interactions, movement ecology, and the provisioning of ecosystem services.
-Dr. Jha’s work has provided insight into the environmental drivers of pollinator diversity, has revealed the complex and dynamic nature of wild pollinator foraging, and has exposed critical urbanization and elevation barriers to plant and pollinator gene flow across historic and contemporary time periods.
+Her work looks at plants and insects in urban, agricultural, and natural ecosystems.
+Dr. Jha uses biodiversity surveys, ecosystem service experiments, and genetic tools to quantify tradeoffs and synergies between key ecosystem service indices, such as food production, climate buffering, and pest-control.